 If you have been unhappy in numerous jobs or career fields, maybe it’s time to dig deeper and figure out if you have an internal or personal struggle that you need to address.

-See related: Top Three Flexible, Online Jobs for Moms and Resume Tips for Moms Returning to Work
+See related: Top Three Flexible, Online Jobs for Moms, Resume Tips for Moms Returning to Work, and Top 10 LinkedIn Mistakes for Moms Returning to Work

 Career Change Question #3

 How much research have you done?

 Job security is a significant factor for many people when choosing a career, especially given the effects of the pandemic on the job market.
 With the internet it’s incredibly easy to research career paths and learn about important factors like projected growth, salary, and training & education requirements.